 - Adjacent contour lines may merge only at vertical cliffs or faults which offset the surface.

 - Use a contour interval that is appropriate to the elevation range present.
 In Figure 5-1, the maximum elevation range is 32 feet, and a 10-foot contour interval is used.

 Several computer programs have been developed for routine contouring of structural data.
 Nonetheless, there are still many situations where manual contouring by an experienced geologist is preferable.
-Often a given set of control-point elevations can be contoured in several quite different configurations.
-The geologist can recognize this and decide on the best interpretation based on additional surface or subsurface information.
+Often a given set of control-point elevations could be contoured in several quite different configurations.
+The geologist should recognize this and decide on the best interpretation based on additional surface or subsurface information.

 The most pronounced structural anomaly at the surface is the Dexter Anticline, which trends north and northeast across the map area.
 Surface strata dip eastward more than 100 feet within half a mile east of the anticline's axis, but on the western flank of the anticline the dip is only about half as steep.
 Many producing oil and gas wells have been drilled in association with this and other smaller structures of the region.